Putin hosts India's prime minister to deepen ties, but Ukraine looms over their relationship

 Modi has avoided condemning Russia while emphasizing a peaceful settlement.
 Their partnership has become more complicated, however, as Russia has moved closer to China amid international isolation of Moscow over Ukraine.
 Modi did not attend last week's summit in Kazakhstan of a security organization founded by Moscow and Beijing.

-Modi arrived in Moscow on Monday, shortly after Russian missiles struck across Ukraine, severely damaging the largest children’s hospital in Kyiv and killing at least 42 people nationwide, including some children, officials said.
+Modi arrived Monday, shortly after Russian missiles struck across Ukraine, severely damaging the largest children’s hospital in Kyiv and killing at least 42 people nationwide, including some children, officials said.

+After their leaders met, India said its nationals who were “misled” into joining the Russian army will be discharged.

+New Delhi had raised this issue in March, when its federal investigation agency said it had broken up a network that lured people to Russia under the pretext of giving them jobs, with at least 35 Indians being sent.
+It said the men were trained in combat roles and deployed to Ukraine against their wishes, with some of them "grievously injured."

 Modi on Tuesday alluded to the bloodshed while speaking about his meeting with Putin, which included over four hours of talks.